KrishnamoorthyVijayan/E-Commerce-website/README.md

-# Anon - An eCommerce Website
+# eCommerce Website

-Anon is a fully responsive ecommerce website, maximum compatiblities in all mobile devices, built using HTML, CSS, and JavaScript.
+The eCommerce website is a fully responsive ecommerce website, maximum compatiblities in all mobile devices, built using HTML, CSS, and JavaScript.

 ## Demo